espnet/espnet/doc/installation.md

 Note that
 - If there are no conda tools at the path, new conda is created there.
-- If there are already conda and already the environment too, the creation of new environment is skipped.
+- If there already exists conda and its environment, the creation of a new environment is skipped.

 #### C.) create virtualenv from an existing python